Mary Ellinor Lucy Archer: Career

-Contribution to libraries
+Contribution to the library sector

-Archer made a lasting contribution to the Library profession as foundation member of the Australian Institute of Librarians (1937) and first female president (1948–49).
-Despite never sitting for library examinations, in 1941 Archer was appointed to the board of certification and examination.
-A.I.L. was reconstituted the Library Association of Australia, (now ALIA) with Archer an active past president (1950–53).
-She continued demonstrating concern for special librarians insisting their interests be included in the national examination system; and establishing L.A.A.
-Special Libraries Section (first president in 1952).
-Believing it important for special groups to be active participants in the Association she led the way holding many L.A.A.
+Archer made a lasting contribution to the library profession as foundation member of the Australian Institute of Librarians (1937) and first female president (1948–49).
+She was also the President of the Victorian branch in 1945.
+Despite not having any formal library education, in 1941 Archer established the examination branch of the Institute.

+The Institute was reconstituted the Library Association of Australia (now the Australian Library and Information Association) with Archer an active past president (1950–53).
+Archer had a particular interest in special libraries, signing a petition in 1951 for the establishment of a Special Libraries Section, which was formed in the same year.
+She continued demonstrating concern for special librarians insisting their interests be included in the national examination system.
+Believing it important for special groups to be active participants in the Association, she led the way, holding many L.A.A.
 Victorian and National positions.

 She was admired as an intelligent and energetic person taking on conflicts she felt necessary.
 When CSIRO division heads wanted their own libraries she played a major role in selecting candidates, ensuring they had sufficient autonomy enabling development of abilities and initiatives, whilst building a cohesive library system.
 Archer's keen interest in information exchange was reflected in her support of Inter-Library Loans and promotion of uniform codes and standard forms.
 In a rare article she wrote about Inter-Library Loans in the Australian Library Journal and speaking at L.A.A.'s 8th Conference (1955).

 As a prominent Australian Special Librarian running a national library system she travelled widely, advocating membership of the Library Association and promoting education of librarians.
 While establishing CSIRO's Perth library (1954) she visited other special libraries offering advice.